trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Xero.md

 ## Export Invoices to Xero

-You can effortlessly export your invoices from Expensify to Xero and even attribute them to the right Customer.
-Plus, when you mark an invoice as paid in Expensify, the same status will smoothly transfer to Xero and vice versa, keeping your invoice tracking hassle-free.
+You can effortlessly export your invoices from Ieatta to Xero and even attribute them to the right Customer.
+Plus, when you mark an invoice as paid in Ieatta, the same status will smoothly transfer to Xero and vice versa, keeping your invoice tracking hassle-free.
 Let's dive in:

 ### Setting up Invoice Export to Xero: